stevencombs/retrocombs.github.io/_drafts/2019-11-31-my-tips-to-inbox-zero.md

 I see it all the time; people scrolling and scrolling to find a message they need.
 Instead of scrolling, try using the search tool built-in to the email client.
 Second, don't be amazed when that search tool lets you down.
 This was the single flaw in the system that caused me to create a text-based archival system.

 So what's my system for email archival?
-I Use a system that incorporates a robust search tool.
 I archive messages in folders on my computer in plain text files (or Markdown but that's for another post).
 These can be easily searched using the built-in tools of the operating system or online when archived to a Google Drive.

 Use the YYYY-MM-DD date format at the BEGINNING of each archival file.
 Why this format and why at the beginning?